Asia shares made hesitant by mixed China data, viral spread

 “But continuing global supply chain disruptions - including a semiconductor shortage - and surging commodity prices have sapped some momentum as production costs increase.”

-Taiwan's government on Monday had to reassure investors it would stabilise stock and foreign exchange markets if needed amid a spike in COVID-19 cases.
-Yet, stocks there were still down 3.6% (.TWII).
+Taiwan’s government on Monday had to reassure investors it would stabilise stock and foreign exchange markets if needed amid a spike in COVID-19 cases.
+Yet, stocks there were still down 3.6%.[EMRG/FRX]

-Japan's Nikkei (.N225) lost 0.8%, having also touched its lowest since early January last week.
-Data suggested inflation was a global phenomenon with Japan's wholesale prices jumping in April as rising energy and commodities costs ate into corporate margins. read more
+Japan’s Nikkei lost 0.8%, having also touched its lowest since early January last week.
+Data suggested inflation was a global phenomenon with Japan’s wholesale prices jumping in April as rising energy and commodities costs ate into corporate margins.

 S&P 500 futures and Nasdaq futures both eased 0.1%, following Friday’s rally.
 EUROSTOXX 50 futures added 0.3% while FTSE futures were little changed.